que4155/X-ray-Recognition/README.md

 # Steps
 Download pretrained model Inception V2 and unzip it to ckpt file

+Classify your Data,i even reshape them to make sure the pubis symphysis right in center of picture

 Use tfrecord.py to generate tfrecord for training

-Use train.py to train with Inception V2 ,and then we can make new model
+Use train.py to train with Inception Resnet V2 ,a combinition structure of VGG an Resnet, then we can get new model

-Use evaluate.py and last model to get evaluation
+Use evaluate.py and last model to get evaluation , here i test this model with 50 pictures